Sriram8452/Multivariate-Linear-Regression/README.md

 # Implementation of Multivariate Linear Regression
+Name:Sriram
+Ref No:22008452
 ## Aim
 To write a python program to implement multivariate linear regression and predict the output.
 ## Equipment’s required:
-1. Hardware – PCs
+1.Hardware – PCs
-2. Anaconda – Python 3.7 Installation / Moodle-Code Runner
+2.Anaconda – Python 3.7 Installation / Moodle-Code Runner
 ## Algorithm:
 ## Step1
 Import pandas module as pd